 Keyword extraction can be a powerful ally for this task, allowing you to easily identify the most important words and phrases mentioned by users, and obtain interesting insights and keys for product improvement.

 For example, you could take a look at the most negative reviews of your product, and extract the keywords most often associated with them.
-If expressions like ‘slow response’ or ‘long waiting time’ appear frequently, this may indicate you might need to improve your response times in your customer service.
+If expressions like slow response or long waiting time appear frequently, this may indicate your need to improve customer service response times.

 You can also combine keyword extraction with sentiment analysis to obtain a clearer perspective, not only of what people are talking about but also, how they are talking about those things.